hodinsay/PS4-Homepage-Website-Design/README.md

 # PS4-Website-Design

 A website design for selling the PS4.
-The website layout is responsive and mobile-friendly.
+The website layout is responsive in smaller viewports like smart phones and tablets.

 **Link to the Website**: